PeterCamilleri/CX16/docs/vm_layouts.md

 1. __'\*'__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the BASIC interpreter.
-2. VM Interpreter - The W65C02S code that interprets VM code.
+2. **VM Interpreter** - The W65C02S code that interprets VM code.
-3. VM Code - The VM code to be interpreted.
+3. **VM Code** - The VM code to be interpreted.
 AKA the application code.
-4. Static Data - Global and static data of the interpreter and the application.
+4. **Static Data** - Global and static data of the interpreter and the application.
 Not included here are the system stack and zero page variables.
-5. __Heap__ - This optional region is used for dynamic memory allocation, assuming your VM supports that feature.
+5. **Heap** - This optional region is used for dynamic memory allocation, assuming your VM supports that feature.
-6. __Stack__ - The generalized VM stack, assuming your VM supports that feature.
+6. **Stack** - The generalized VM stack, assuming your VM supports that feature.
-7. IO - The page reserved for IO devices.
+7. **IO** - The page reserved for IO devices.
 8. In grey - Unused regions.
-9. The "kernal" in flash.
+9. The "**kernal**" in flash.
 The system BIOS.

 As can be seen, all of the application is in low RAM.
 With 40K there's enough here to get quite a bit of work done.
 This option keeps things simple with all